microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * Has it changed over the past few years?
 How?
   - TBD.
 Btw, there is successor called the *TXT_PROCESSOR_SMM_DESCRIPTOR* in "/MdePkg/Include/Register/Intel/StmApi.h" of the edk2 (At least until 2019 yrs).
+Coincidentally, it also gives an actual name to a lot more structure fields than the original PROCESSOR_SMM_DESCRIPTOR does.

 * Is it related in any way to EFI_SMRAM_DESCRIPTOR, or EFI_MMRAM_DESCRIPTOR?
   - No, according to my knowledge on 1/13/2021, none of them is related to the DSC structure.
 See above.